What is API?

 Advanced API Settings

-The API Block offers several advanced settings to fine-tune how your chatbot interacts with external APIs, enhancing performance and ensuring seamless communication.
+The API Block offers several advanced settings to fine-tune how your AI Agent interacts with external APIs, enhancing performance and ensuring seamless communication.

 - Timeout Configuration: